isabella232/xero-node-sso-form/README.md

 ---
 #### 4. **Create User**

+**Optional:** This step is optional.
+You could save the user data to a temporary session / cookie, rather than a database.
+You could also simply pre-populate the form with the user data, and save it only upon submission of the form.

 Now that we have verified user data out of our `id_token` we can lookup to see if that user already exists or not.
 If they do, we update any incoming data like a name change, and if not we create a new user record in our database and log them, setting a secure signed cookie variable that will persist for the sign up period.
 ```javascript